 - Next, Open Keyboard > Click on Keyboard Shortcuts.

-- Check mark “Select next source in Input menu“. to change the default shortcut, Click on Shortcut and apply a new Shortcut using your Keyboard by pressing multiple keys at once.
+- Check mark “Select next source in Input menu“.
+To change the default shortcut, Click on Shortcut and apply a new Shortcut using your Keyboard by pressing multiple keys at once.

-- The default Shortcut to change Keyboard Language is [Option-Control-Space bar] to Set this default shortcut click on “Restore Defaults“.
+- The default Shortcut to change Keyboard Language is [Option-Control-Space bar] to set this default shortcut, click on “Restore Defaults“.

 - That’s it.